dchampion/crypto/doc/README.md

 # Summary
-This folder contains notes and research on the subject of cryptography, a high-level summary of which is presented in this ~12k-word [survey of *public-key* cryptography](https://raw.githubusercontent.com/dchampion/crypto/master/doc/TheElementsOfPublicKeyCryptography.pdf); a relatively modern branch of the field that is (among other things) foundational to internet security.
+This folder contains notes and research on the subject of public-key cryptography.

-If the mere thought of <i>12k-word survey</i> makes your eyes glaze over, read only the first page, which recounts a little-known and entertaining anecdote from the early days of academic cryptography.

-Each artifact in this folder&mdash;excluding <i>meta</i> files like this README&mdash;is summarized below.
+Each artifact in this folder&mdash;excluding *meta* files like this README&mdash;is summarized below.

 # List of Substantive Artifacts (alphabetical)
 1. [**BitcoinThoughts.md**](https://github.com/dchampion/crypto/blob/master/doc/BitcoinThoughts.md) &ndash; Thoughts on the crypto craze, and a defense of Bitcoin.